You’ve got questions, we’ve got answers! Click on the appropriate section below to get answers to frequently asked questions.

 What are the minimum credit hours during my last semester before graduating?

 You must be registered for a minimum of 9 credit hours to be classified as a full-time student.
 The exceptions are fully explained and summarized in the Graduate Handbook (Section 3.14 Minimum Enrollment Requirements ).

 Non-Thesis Master’s Students: A minimum of three (3) hours is required during the semester in which the student is completing the last course(s) required to complete the degree.
 Students who have completed all credit hour requirements for their degree may register for three (3) hours of MAE 689 (Non-Thesis Master Continuous Registration – Full Time Registration).

-Thesis Master’s Students: A minimum of three (3) hours is required during the semester in which the student is completing the last course(s) required to complete the degree.
-For thesis students, this could include MAE 695.
-Students who have completed all credit hour requirements (including research credits) for their degree except for completing their research and/or writing and defending the thesis should register for three (3) hours of MAE 699 (Master’s Thesis Preparation) and use the time to prepare for the final defense.
+Thesis Master’s Students: A minimum of three (3) hours is required during the semester in which the student completes the degree.
+Typically, thesis students register for MAE 695.
+However, students who have completed all curricular requirements (including research credits) for their degree can register for three (3) hours of MAE 699 (Master’s Thesis Preparation) and use the time to prepare for the final defense.

 How do I get my Unity ID, Password & Student ID Number?

 You should receive your Unity ID and Student ID Number in your final admission letter from the Graduate School.
 Your Student ID Number is also available in ApplyYourself.
 To get started with setting up your Unity ID and Password, please visit the My IT site, here, from the Office of Information Technology.
 For more information about your Unity ID please go here, and for help with your Unity ID, Password, or other IT-related problems please visit the OIT’s help page, here.

 How do I check my NCSU email and academic calendar?